 The Port of Edmonds issues general obligation and revenue bonds to finance the acquisition, purchase, or construction of various projects.
-Bonded indebtedness has also been entered into in 1998 and 2005 to advance refund several general obligation and revenue bonds.
+Bonded indebtedness was also entered into in 1998 and 2005 to advance refund several general obligation and revenue bonds.
 Both general obligation bonds and revenue bonds are repaid from revenues.